Featured Hospitality Research

 1. What Curated Hotel Art Does to Guest Psychology

 Hospitality research increasingly models what is known as the servicescape, the physical environment in which service experiences unfold.
-Studies from Cornell University’s Center for Hospitality Research show that environmental cues influence guest satisfaction, loyalty, dwell time and perceived value.
+Studies consistently demonstrate that environmental cues influence guest satisfaction, loyalty, dwell time, and perceived value.
+A 2024 Heliyon study of lifestyle hotels found that environmental cues such as lodging quality, ambience and design are key drivers of guest satisfaction, loyalty and well‑being.
+A 2023 servicescape review also reports that the physical environment strongly influences how long customers stay.

 When art is intentionally curated rather than treated as generic décor, several measurable effects emerge: